Adam Larsson: Edmonton Oilers (2016–2021)

-During the 2018 NHL off season, Larsson won a gold medal with Team Sweden at the 2018 IIHF World Championship.
 Larsson returned to the Oilers for the 2018–19 preseason but suffered a back injury during an exhibition game against the Calgary Flames.
 He subsequently missed two exhibition games with back tightness but returned to the ice for the Oilers' season opener in Gothenburg, Sweden.
-Larsson was immediately reconnected with Klefbom as the Oilers' top defensive pairing before the latter suffered an injury in late December.
+Larsson started the season immediately reconnecting with Klefbom as the Oilers' top defensive pairing, before the latter suffered an injury in late December.
 As well, the Oilers losing record of 10-10–1 to begin the season resulted in head coach Todd McLellan being replaced with Ken Hitchcock.
 Following the injury to Klefbom, Nurse joined Larsson as the Oilers' top defensive pair.
-The two had previously played 15 games together during Klefbom's previous injury in the 2017–18 season.
 However, following the return of Kris Russell, Larsson gained rookie Caleb Jones as his new defensive partner.
-Prior to being returned to the AHL, Jones played 133 minutes of ice time with Larsson while they averaged 5-11 goals for the team.
 As Larsson struggled without Klefbom in the lineup, so did the team who were seventh in the Pacific Division with 52 points in mid-January.
-As such, Peter Chiarelli was fired as president of hockey operations and general manager of the Oilers.
 Although Larsson finished the season with 17 assists and 20 points through all 82 games, the Oilers failed to qualify for the 2019 Stanley Cup playoffs.

-During the 2019 offseason, Larsson endured a different training regime to become quicker on the ice and returned to the Oilers lineup down 10 pounds.
+During the 2019 offseason, Larsson endured a different training regimen to become quicker on the ice and returned to the Oilers lineup down 10 pounds.
 After blocking a shot during the Oiler's 2019–20 season opener against the Vancouver Canucks, Larsson was placed on long-term injured reserve with a fractured right fibula.
 He returned to the Oilers lineup in November after missing 22 games to recover.
-Upon returning to the ice, he was reunited with Klefbom and the two played over 500 minutes of ice time together before the NHL was paused due to the COVID-19 pandemic.
+Shortly after returning, Larsson played in his 500th NHL game on 22 November in a loss to the Los Angeles Kings.
+He also endured a lenghty scoring drought that was snapped on 15 February 2020 in a 4–1 win over the Florida Panthers.
+He reunited with Klefbom and the two played over 500 minutes of ice time together before the NHL was paused due to the COVID-19 pandemic.
 At the time of the pause in March, he had tallied one goal and five assists through 49 games.